 Furthermore, the study assumes that both drought and flooding will become more extreme compared to the present state, while the average annual discharge, important for hydropower production, will remain approximately the same in the near to midterm period.
-Consequently, the adaptation of hydropower facilities to climate change, characterised by occurrence of extreme low and discharges, should be high in reservoir development.
+Consequently, the adaptation of hydropower facilities to climate change, characterised by occurrence of extreme low and high discharges, should be in reservoir development.
 Reservoir volumes should be sized to compensate for the increased seasonal water imbalance in future.

-underestimated, since the flood hazard is increasing.
-Although the modelling results indicate that the climate-induced impact will be smaller in the downstream plains than in the upstream mountainous regions, the role of flood protection infrastructure should not be ignored, as the infrastructure protecting the upstream regions is at the same time increasing the downstream risk.
+downstream plains than in the upstream mountainous regions, the role of flood protection infrastructure should not be ignored, as the infrastructure protecting the upstream regions is at the same time increasing the downstream risk.